-Copyright © 2021 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 Austrian Anadi Bank's conditional pass-through covered bond program was established in 2015.
-As of June 30, 2021, the €375 million cover pool of mortgage loans comprises residential (64.5% of the total pool amount) and commercial mortgage loans (31.3% of the total pool amount) originated by Austrian Anadi Bank.
 As of Sept.
-30, 2021, there are €325 million of covered bonds outstanding.

-The mortgage covered bonds are issued under Austria's Mortgage Bond Act "Gesetz über die Pfandbriefe und verwandten Schuldverschreibungen öffentlich-rechtlicher Kreditanstalten (Pfandbriefgesetz)", and constitute direct unconditional and unsubordinated obligations of Austrian Anadi Bank.
+30, 2022, the covered bonds outstanding in the program totaled €295 million.
+Since our last annual review in 2021, the covered bonds' outstanding amount has decreased.
+As of Sept.
+30, 2022, the issuer had an outstanding issuance amount of €295 million mortgage covered bonds (down from €325 million as of our previous review; see "Transaction Update: Austrian Anadi Bank AG Mortgage Covered Bond Program," published on Nov.
+17, 2021).
+The mortgage covered bonds are issued under Austria's Mortgage Bond Act "Gesetz über die Pfandbriefe und verwandten Schuldverschreibungen öffentlich-rechtlicher Kreditanstalten (Pfandbriefgesetz)," and constitute direct unconditional and unsubordinated obligations of Austrian Anadi Bank.

-If the issuer is unable to pay the covered bonds, their payment profile changes to pass through, meaning that they are repaid as collections are received from the cover pool assets.
+If the issuer is unable to pay the covered bonds, their payment profile changes to pass-through, meaning that they are repaid as collections are received from the cover pool assets.